Trapped (Jimmy Cliff song): Later history

 Cliff re-recorded "Trapped" for release on his 1989 album Images (which in the United Kingdom was called Save Our Planet Earth) on the label Cliff Sounds and Films.
 Here it was longer, with a running time of 4:33, and had vocal phrasings and emphases that more closely resembled Springsteen's, albeit still with a reggae beat.
 It was released as a 7-inch and 12-inch single, the latter of which also contained various remixes for radio and club use.
 This single did not chart.

 Cliff performs the songs in his concerts, often sounding fairly close to the Springsteen version in some of his singing, although the music remains definitely his.
 In November 1989, Springsteen jumped onstage during a Cliff performance at The Stone Pony in Asbury Park, New Jersey and the two performed a long version of "Trapped" together in a manner that more closely resembled Cliff's original than Springsteen's interpretation.

 The original recording of "Trapped" was included on Cliff's 2003 Anthology compilation.
 A live performance is part of his 2013 release The KCRW Session.

 Springsteen has continued to perform the song, including during the 1992–93 "Other Band" Tour, where the replacement of the E Street Band did not alter fan reaction to the number.
 Writer Daniel Cavicchi has analyzed the audience reaction to his arrangement as the "power of the moment" in the quiet portions in between when "everyone sang angrily, punching a fist in the air to punctuate the lines" of the chorus.

-"Trapped" has continued to make appearances during the 1999–2000 Reunion Tour and in the various tours of the Reunion Era beyond.
-"Trapped" was included as one of the items on the bonus disc of the 2003 compilation The Essential Bruce Springsteen.
+"Trapped" has continued to make appearances during the 1999–2000 Bruce Springsteen and the E Street Band Reunion Tour and in the various E Street tours of the Reunion Era beyond.

+The 1984 live "Trapped" was included as one of the items on the bonus disc of the 2003 compilation The Essential Bruce Springsteen.
 In 2014, "Trapped" was named by Rolling Stone magazine as one of the top ten best Bruce Springsteen "deep cuts", one which many do not realize is not a Springsteen original.